sagemath/sagewiki_to_gh-2022-10-10/days7.md

 == Registration ==

 If you would like to register for the conference, please fill out the [https://www.ipam.ucla.edu/elements/choose.aspx?pc=sage2008 IPAM registration form], '''even if you are not applying for funding'''.
+(If you came to SD3, when you begin the registration process, it will ask you for your "reference code" ... send us an email at sagedays@gmail.com and we'll get right back to you with it.)

 If you would like to apply for funding, please visit the [:days7/Funding: funding] page.

+== Hotel Info ==

+Hotel info will be posted soon!

 == Organizers ==